paqira/jgdtrans-py/doc/source/docs/user_guide.md

 with {py:class}`.Transformer` obj.

-{py:meth}`.Transformer.forward` performs forward transformation, and {py:meth}`.Transformer.backward` does backward transformation.
+{py:meth}`.Transformer.forward` performs forward transformation, and {py:meth}`.Transformer.backward` does backward one.
-These return more precise results than the GIAJ web app/API.
+These return more precise results than the GIAJ web app/APIs.

 ```pycon
 >>> tf.forward(36.10377479, 140.087855041, 2.34)